open-sauced/maintainer-intro-course/Issues-and-Pull-Requests.md

 ### How to Triage Issues Labeled as Feature Requests

-When triaging feature requests, you want to make sure that it is a good fit for your project.
-If you are interested in adding that feature, reach out to the original poster of the issue to see if they are interested in working on it.
-If they are interested, go ahead and assign that issue to them.
+When triaging feature requests, you want to ensure it is a good fit for your project and that you are interested in adding it.
+Reach out to the original poster of the issue to see if they want to work on it.
+If they agree, go ahead and assign that issue to them.
 Otherwise, add a `help wanted` or `accepting PRs` label on it.

-If the feature sounds like a good fit for the project but is complex in nature, consider working on it yourself or having a core team member assigned to it.
+Suppose the feature sounds like a good fit for the project but is complex in nature; consider working on it yourself or having a core team member assigned to it.
 Large features affecting many files and moving parts in your application should be handled by someone who is experienced with the codebase and won't create more issues.

-Sometimes, users will ask for features already on the roadmap or in progress by another contributor.
-If that is the case, you can politely respond to them to let them know it is already being worked on.
+Sometimes, users will ask for features already on the roadmap or being worked on by another contributor.
+If so, you can politely respond to let them know about the status.
 Here is a template that you can use for a response:

 > Thank you for taking the time to open this issue.
 Another team member is currently working on this feature, and it will be added soon.
 As a result, we are going to close this issue.